 A: All materials are vulnerable to fire damage, so the term “fireproof” is technically incorrect for any product.
-Nevertheless, engineers and fire technicians have developed tests to provide a comparison of the fire resistant properties of different materials.
+Nevertheless, engineers and fire technicians have developed tests to compare the fire-resistant properties of different materials.
 Products treated with Thermex-FR have proven themselves consistently on all such tests.

 A: No. Fire retardant products never need to be re-treated.
 The unique formula that is used during processing at the facility is thermally cured in dry kilns.
-Upon reaching the right temperature, the treatment is bonded to the wood and thereafter is no longer water soluble.
+Upon reaching the right temperature, the treatment is bonded to the wood and is no longer water-soluble.

 Q: What are the typical applications for fire retardant treated lumber and plywood products?

-A: Lumber and plywood that have been treated with fire retardant are intended for above ground exterior use.
-These include exterior decks and balconies, stairways, covered walkway, siding, molding and trim, soffits and fascia, open-air roof systems, stables, scaffolding, and construction staging.
+A: Lumber and plywood that have been treated with fire retardant are intended for above-ground exterior use.
+These include exterior decks and balconies, stairways, covered walkways, siding, molding and trim, soffits and fascia, open-air roof systems, stables, scaffolding, and construction staging.